 Perfect Day, the single released in November 1972 extracted from his second album Transformer, is simply the “perfect song”.
 The song that everyone would like to receive as a love message.
 The most beautiful song of that album and perhaps the most beautiful song by this artist.

 I thought I was someone else

 These are the verses that I most adore of this immortal poem.
 It’s great to think that there is someone in the world who will take you to forget who you are and make you feel better.
-It reminds me of a phrase from Jack Nicholson’s beautiful movie Something’s Gotta Give, where at some point Jack says to Helen Hunt: “You make me want to be a better man”.
+It reminds me of a phrase from Jack Nicholson’s beautiful movie As Good As It Gets, where at some point Jack says to Helen Hunt: “You make me want to be a better man”.
 The person to whom Lou Reed is talking in the song is Shelley, one of the most important women of his life since adolescence, the one that inspired some of the most beautiful songs in his first part of the career (including I’ll Be your Mirror).

 Shelley was Lou’s first real love story, which lasted for the whole high school period.
 A very complex and psychologically intense story.
 Lou recalled, in some interviews, how beautiful those meetings were… going to get ice cream, going together to the zoo, seeing a movie.
 All the moment he tells us in the lyrics, thinking to how nice it is to enjoy the little pleasures of life, because we won’t have a second perfect day, as the sad melody and the cadence of the voice suggest.
 The day was perfect and must be perfectly immortalized, forever, in the memory and in the song.